Royal Rumble (2008): Event

-Jeff Hardy faced Randy Orton for the WWE Championship at the Royal Rumble.
+Jeff Hardy faced Randy Orton for Raw's WWE Championship at the Royal Rumble.

 The third match was for the World Heavyweight Championship with champion, Edge taking on Rey Mysterio.
 During the match, Vickie Guerrero stood up from her wheelchair, attempting to comfort Edge.
 Mysterio had Edge set up for the 619, and Vickie jumped in the way, risking herself.
 Edge then recovered, and speared Mysterio in mid-air for the pinfall.

 The fourth match was between the Intercontinental Champion Jeff Hardy and Randy Orton for Orton's WWE Championship.
 Early in the match, Hardy performed a baseball slide on Orton who hit head-first into the barricade outside due to the impact.
 Knowing he couldn't win the WWE Championship via a countout victory, Hardy brought the knocked-out Orton into the ring.
 Later, Orton took advantage in the match, as he applied a body scissors on Hardy, followed by a choke-hold.
 Some of the other main highlights of the match were Hardy performing a Whisper in the Wind on Orton; and, later executing a moonsault from the top-rope to Orton outside the ring.
 When Hardy brought Orton back in the ring and tried to deliver a Twist of Fate, Orton suddenly reversed it into an RKO and pinned Hardy to retain his WWE title.